 |Luxury Home (multiple slopes)|

 Flat roof cost

-Roof costs per square foot & their lifespans
+Roof costs per square foot in 2023 & their lifespans

 |Roof Type||Average Cost – Montreal||